 Praluent is a medicine that lowers levels of “bad” cholesterol.
 It works by helping to remove bad cholesterol from the blood.
 High levels of bad cholesterol can lead to health problems like heart disease (including heart attacks) and strokes.
 It may be used with other medicines that lower your levels of cholesterol.

 Even if you don’t feel any different, Praluent will be working to lower your levels of bad cholesterol.
 It is important to keep using Praluent as prescribed by your doctor even if you feel well.

-Praluent is given as an injection just under the skin, by a pen already filled with the medicine, usually every two weeks.
-98% of patients agreed the Praluent pen was easy to use1.
+Praluent is given as an injection just under the skin, by a pen already filled with the medicine, usually every two or four weeks depending on the dose.

 Praluent contains a medicine called alirocumab.
 It also contains small amounts of histidine, sucrose and polysorbate 20 as well as water, to help keep the medicine stable.

 If you are already taking statins, you will probably need to keep taking them as well as Praluent, as this is a good way of helping to lower your levels of high cholesterol.
 Your doctor will tell you what other medicines you may need to take along with Praluent.

 - You may have already tried other medicines, such as statins, to help lower your levels of cholesterol.